Rýmařov: Geography

 Rýmařov is located about 15 km southwest of Bruntál and 37 km north of Olomouc.
 It lies in the Nízký Jeseník range.
 The highest point is at 829 m above sea level.
 The town is situated at the confluence of the stream Podolský potok with several other small streams.
-The Podolský potok is the right tributary of the Moravice, which forms the eastern municipal border.
+The Podolský potok is a right tributary of the Moravice River, which forms the eastern municipal border.